EESSI/docs/docs/blog/posts/2025/10/eurohpc-user-day-2025.md

-The plenary sessions of the EuroHPC User Days 2025 featured representatives of both the [EuroHPC Joint Undertaking (JU)](https://www.eurohpc-ju.europa.eu) and the EuroHPC comunity talking about current and upcoming activities.
+The plenary sessions of the EuroHPC User Days 2025 featured representatives of both the [EuroHPC Joint Undertaking (JU)](https://www.eurohpc-ju.europa.eu) and the EuroHPC community talking about current and upcoming activities.

 Recordings of the plenary sessions are available: [day 1](https://youtu.be/w8DNYR4tO3M?si=J_50JbR-DNmoCV-r), [day 2](https://youtu.be/HFhb3woFxGw).